purv2100/Simplii21/Function Description.md

 logout()
 - This function is used for login by the user
 - Using userID, passoword is validated and the user is directed to index

+signUp()
+- This function is used for registering new users
+- Details of new users are stored in the database and the user is automatically logged in